OpenGov-Watch/www.opengov.watch/docs/40_reports/20_treasury-reports/07-2025-treasury-report-q2.md

 ### Trend

-In the long-term trend, we can see that the DOT-denominated balance and cash are trending sidew.ays Since the Treasury is still very heavy on DOT, the overall Treasury value still correlates strongly with the DOT price.
+In the long-term trend, we can see that the DOT-denominated balance and cash are trending sideways.
+Since the Treasury is still very heavy on DOT, the overall Treasury value still correlates strongly with the DOT price.

 #### Balance Sheet Development